lalynjay/cassava_classification/README.md

    * A model trained and evaluated on the full dataset had room for improvement, likely due to challanges with the extreme dataset imbalance.

+   * There is a need for more specific standards on capturing images

 # Next Steps and Limitations:

+   * Gather more images of the underrepresented classes

+   * Set a more specific standard for images before beginning the modeling process

+   * Further investigate other pre-trained models

    * The image size for modeling was 128 x 128 pixels.
 Attempts at larger image sizes resulted in errors and crashes.
 Recreate the modeling process using a more powerful machine that can handle a much larger dataset size.

-   * Gather more images of the underrepresented classes

-   * Further investigate other pre-trained models